This page contains Annual Reports to Convention for 2017 from various governing bodies and ministries of the Diocese.

 Retiree Benefits: Health insurance and life insurance costs for lay retirees from Diocesan staff.
 Also, health insurance costs for retired clergy spouses under age 65.
 These costs are paid in full by the covered individual.
 Actuarial study of retiree benefits required for annual audit.
 Once a year lunch gathering for retired clergy.
 Cost for this lunch is fully covered by restricted endowment.

 Seminarian Scholarships: COM Ordination for Ministry Team awards scholarships.
-In 2015, a scholarship totaling $6,015 was given to one student at General Theological Seminary.
+In 2016, 2 scholarships totaling $16,655 was given to two students at Colgate Rochester Crozier Divinity School.

-Bishop Search (Standing Committee): The process of searching for the 11th Bishop began in 2015. $9,575 was spent for expenses of the Search Committee and work with a consultant.
+Bishop Search (Standing Committee): The process of searching for the 11th Bishop began in 2015 and concluded with the consecration of The Rt.
+Rev. DeDe Duncan-Probe in December 2016. $9,575 was spent for expenses of the Search Committee and work with a consultant in 2015 and $103,274 was spent in 2016 for the balance of the Search Committee’s work and the Transition Committee’s work including the electing Convention and the Consecration.
 Funds previously budgeted for accruals for Next Bishop Search and Sabbatical in 2015 were used towards these costs.

 Unincorporated Parish Properties: Property maintenance and insurance expenses related to several unincorporated properties including Paris Hill.
 Paris Hill expenses are covered by restricted endowment funds.